SPAAM-community/AncientMetagenomeDir/README.md

 > The AncientMetagenomeDir community curates this data on a voluntary basis, and therefore provides no warranty or completeness or accuracy of the data.
 If in doubt, refer to the original publication of a given sample.
+Corrections are accepted, and thus later versions may have different values.

 ## Contributing